Changing Your Trust

 Once your estate plan is in place, can you change it?
 What if you want to appoint another beneficiary or remove one?
 Perhaps you’ve changed your mind about your Advanced Healthcare Directive or you want someone else to have your Power of Attorney.
 Let’s examine how you can affect changes to your estate plan after it’s been created.

 One of the best reasons to create a living trust is that they are known as “revocable”.
-To revoke means to to take back or withdraw; annul, cancel, or reverse; rescind or repeal.
+To revoke means to take back or withdraw; annul, cancel, or reverse; rescind or repeal.
 The flexibility of this type of document is what makes it an attractive option for creating your estate plan.
-You can change a living trust at any time or cancel it altogether if you like.
+Changing your trust can happen at any time or cancel it altogether if you like.

-When you’re ready to create your comprehensive estate plan, or review your current plan, contact U.S. Wills and Trusts. http://www.uswillsandtrusts.com .
+When you’re ready to create your comprehensive estate plan or review your current plan, contact U.S. Wills and Trusts. https://www.uswillsandtrusts.com .
 With this service, you can have unlimited talk time with a knowledgeable attorney to answer your questions about the plan you want to make for your family’s future.
 Call to get started at 714-584-7492 today.